SPbSAT/cirbo/README.md

 CI checks include `pytest`, `mypy`, `flake8` for static code checks and `black`, `docformatter` and `usort` are used to check if code is formatted properly.

-`black`, `docformatter` and `usort` are available in poetry environment and can be used to format code during development.

-Configuration of listed tools can be seen in `pyproject.toml`.
+Configuration of listed tools is located in `pyproject.toml`.